Travelling with children

 Tips before the trip

-You can have jars of baby food, squeeze pouches and formula that you need during the flight in your hand baggage.
+You can bring baby formula, squeeze pouches and jars of baby food that you need during the flight in your hand baggage.
 You need to have the baby food separate from your hand baggage so that it can be screened in security.

-Baby changing rooms are located in both the men's and women's toilets.
+Baby changing rooms are located in the larger men's and women's toilets.

 Sometimes children need to travel on their own.
 To make this possible, there is an assistance service for children travelling on their own.
 This entails trained staff taking care of the child for the entire journey.